Skip to main content

 Effective communication builds trust and respect, and supports disabled young people to learn to express their needs and make decisions.

-Ultimately, good communication helps both the individual and the organisation.
+Ultimately, good communication helps both disabled young people and workers.

 Photo of a disabled young person looking at the camera